ginstrom/intelligence-horizon-novel/outlines/10_the-million-year-vigil.md

    D. Understanding the difference between free will and predetermined outcomes in the context of enhanced consciousness
    E. The wisdom that comes from witnessing thousands of individual choices that collectively reveal universal patterns
    F. His growing sense that someone truly different might eventually come - someone who could break the cycle entirely
+   G. By extrapolating the wave pattern forward, Elias predicts an imminent crest—slated for just after Eden's millionth anniversary—when a singular individual may endure extraordinary resistance, perhaps indefinitely

 ## VII.
 Stewardship Evolution and Invisible Guidance Mastery
    A. How Elias perfects the art of invisible stewardship across millennia, learning to guide without controlling